 This course emphasizes basic nursing concepts and incorporates the development of conceptual skills needed for therapeutic nursing interventions for culturally diverse individuals.
-Focus is placed on providing a solid foundation of technical and interpersonal skills including written, verbal and therapeutic communication.
-An introduction to the major disease processes, symptomatology, diagnostic testing, medicalsurgical nursing interventions, aspects of nutritional and pharmacological therapy to provide nursing care is included.
+Focus is placed on providing a solid foundation of technical and interpersonal skills including written, verbal, and therapeutic communication.
+An introduction to the major disease processes, symptomatology, diagnostic testing, medical- surgical nursing interventions, aspects of nutritional and pharmacological therapy to provide nursing care is included.
 Students will be introduced to evidence-based nursing care and the use of the nursing process to determine and evaluate nursing care.
 In the laboratory setting, the student will practice nursing procedures including beginning physical health assessment.
+Prerequisites or Corequisites: Biol 220 and 220L, FYE 101, NUTR 240, PSYC 250.
 Corequisites: NURS 114 and NURS 116.
 (F)